British Columbia Motion Picture Industry

 Many stakeholders must be recognized for their time and willingness to participate including various government representatives, six unions and guilds, the producers that hire labour, the payroll companies, one provincial and eight regional film commissions serving the industry, and below-the-line workers themselves.

 Funding for this study was provided both by the Government of Canada, through the Canada-British Columbia job fund, and the Province of B.C.
+See the study posted online by WorkBC.

 Below-the-Line Workers are Core to B.C.'s Global Reputation for Excellence in Motion Picture Production